Louisville's Aspire Academy Splits With Partner School, Controversial Recruiter

 The team has parted ways with Hennssy Auriantal, an international recruiter, according to McClendon.
 Founder Michael Kipness, a horse racing handicapper who goes by “The Wizard,” is no longer in charge of the team but remains a board member, according to Wiegandt.
-Michael Kipness could not be reached for comment.
+Kipness could not be reached for comment.

 Wiegandt said McClendon is extremely focused on the well-being of the student-athletes and their lives “when the ball stops bouncing.”

 “We do have a very similar mission,” Wiegandt said.
 “Their mission is to use basketball to improve student life and to help them grow holistically as a person — academically and socially.
 That’s exactly the mission we have at Holy Cross.”